 RESPONSIBILITIES OF SUCCESSFUL APPLICANTS

 While not mandatory, the successful applicant is encouraged to submit the results of any research that was supported by this award to the next International Papillomavirus Conference.
-The participant is also encouraged to share photos and content related to their training opportunity with the IPVS Social Media Task Force to be shared on the IPVS’ social media accounts.
+The participant is also encouraged to share photos and content related to their training opportunity with the IPVS Social Media Committee to be shared on the IPVS’ social media accounts.

-In the event that the award recipient must cancel their training visit or are not able to complete their training, the award recipient will be required to return all unexpended funds within 30 days of notification.
+In the event that the award recipient must cancel their training visit or is not able to complete their training, the award recipient will be required to return all unexpended funds within 30 days of notification.
 Failure to do so will lead to a permanent suspension of the recipient’s IPVS membership and exclusion from all further involvement in IPVS activities.
-Receipt of the award can be delayed through a written request to the IPVS Early Career Working Group if the start of the training opportunity is delayed due to unforeseen circumstances.
+Receipt of the award can be delayed through a written request to the IPVS Early Career Committee if the start of the training opportunity is delayed due to unforeseen circumstances.